 In the entire movie, the Parks never behave disrespectfully toward Ki-taek.
 Sure, the Parks might have displayed disgust at his smell.
 But they only do this privately, trying to make sure they do not offend Ki-taek.
 What forces Ki-taek to resort to murder is his realization that the Parks are a family far higher in social status than him.
 It busts his false ego of being a great person, making him feel inferior, filling his heart with anger, and eventually leading to the murder.

-When it comes to the entertainment value of the film, the first half of the movie might feel slow for some.
+When it comes to the entertainment value of Parasite, the first half of the movie might feel slow for some.
 However, the movie turns up its suspense after the Parks leave to go camping.
 From then on, the director succeeds in notching up the suspense with one plot development after another.
 The entire sequence showcasing the Kims trying to hide from the Parks is a great example of how to create tension in movies.
-Overall, the film is a must-watch for people who like suspenseful stories with social commentary.
+Overall, Parasite is a must-watch for people who like suspenseful stories with social commentary.